-The Direct Graduate PLUS Loan are available for graduate students obtaining degrees in the following: Physician Assistant or Medical MMS Programs, Masters in Biology (Medical, Thesis, and Non-Thesis are eligible), Master of Science in Mental Health Counseling, MS in Marriage and Family Counseling or Doctorate in Professional Counseling.
+The Direct Graduate PLUS Loan is available for graduate students obtaining degrees in the following: Physician Assistant or Medical MMS Programs, Masters in Biology (Medical, Thesis, and Non-Thesis are eligible), Master of Science in Mental Health Counseling, MS in Marriage and Family Counseling or Doctorate in Professional Counseling.

 However, Direct Graduate PLUS Loans should only be used after exhausting the maximum annual Direct Loan eligibility.
 Graduate students must first borrow the annual Direct Loan maximum limit of $20,500 unsubsidized loan.